houqp/kiorg/memory-bank/progress.md

 * Shortcut to toggle sort
 * render PDF preview using pdfium_render or pathfinder_rasterize
   * see <https://github.com/servo/pathfinder/issues/157>
-* Add debounce to preview with a delay to reduce io and compute
 * Support drag and drop
 * Moving up jumps when reached the first page